 When used in foods with high acidity, the sodium benzoate combines with the acids to form benzene, which is a carcinogen.
 There are enough health risks out there without adding the foods we eat, don’t you think?

 A research study published in the Lancet, a British medical journal, illustrates that drinks containing food colorings and the preservative Sodium Benzoate nearly double children’s hyperactivity levels.
-The study used approximately 300 children in two age groups: 3 year olds and 8-9 year olds.
+The study used approximately 300 children in two age groups: 3-year-olds and 8-9-year-olds.

 Some of the children were given drinks with amounts of dyes and Sodium Benzoate contained in a typical British child’s diet; the second group was given drinks with a lower concentration of the two additives; the third group was given drinks with no colorings or Sodium Benzoate.